particle-iot/docs/src/content/reference/device-os/firmware.md

 If you use `NETWORK_INTERFACE_CELLULAR` without `INACTIVE_STANDBY`, then data from the cloud to the device (function, variable, subscribe, OTA) will wake the device from sleep.
 However if you sleep for less than the keep-alive length, you can wake up with zero additional overhead.
 This is offers the fastest wake time with the least data usage.

 If you use `INACTIVE_STANDBY`, the modem is kept powered, but the cloud is disconnected.
 This eliminates the need to go through a reconnection process to the cellular tower (blinking green) and prevents problems with aggressive reconnection.
 The device will not wake from sleep on functions, variables, or OTA.
 However, it also will cause the cloud to disconnect.
 The device will be marked offline in the console, and will go through a cloud session resumption on wake.
 This will result in the normal session negotiation and device vitals events at wake that are normally part of the blinking cyan phase.

+For more information on using network sleep modes, see [Learn more about sleep modes](/tutorials/learn-more/about-sleep/).

 ### analog() (SystemSleepConfiguration)